Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

-## Custom, interactive UIKit animations & transitions
+## YUI

-Implementing fluid, interactive transitions between view controllers with UIKit.
+A gallery of various demos built with UIKit, demonstrating fluid, interactive transitions between view controllers, novel user interfaces, and more.

 ![image](https://github.com/user-attachments/assets/405e5e5e-72cc-4a90-827f-898819081e9a)

 ## Motivation

+SwiftUI is great for building out interfaces and apps quickly, but at the expense of feeling very similar amongst one another – standard controls, list views, toggles...

 In my opinion, what sets apart a good app from a great one (amongst other things) is the use of fluid, interactive transitions when navigating between screens or presenting modals and the like.
 Whether it's gesture-driven (e.g. pinching to expand or dismiss entries in [Dot](https://new.computer/)) or using a shared, interruptible model (e.g. going between a post and its detail view [Instagram](https://instagram.com)), such transitions really elevate the UX of an app.

+Apart from that, novel user interfaces like the one from [Path](https://brianlovin.com/app-dissection/path-ios) or [Mailbox](https://www.youtube.com/watch?v=FG-h8pDXfoE) also go a long way in making an app feel less box-standard than what floods the app store nowadays.
+Some might argue that they feel antiquated or less native-feeling, but that was the beauty of apps in the pre-iOS 7 era, where each app could really shine with their own personalities.
+We have much to learn from their "antiquated-ness".

-This repo aims to study, replicate and build upon such transitions, and serve as a reference for anyone who may be interested in learning and implementing these for themselves.
+This repo aims to study, replicate and build upon such transitions and interfaces, and serve as a reference for anyone who may be interested in learning and implementing these for themselves.

-Since there are so many parts to creating custom UIKit transitions (some boilerplate, some actual code), I think the best way to learn and eventually implement them is to sit down and read through the documentation and [articles](#Resources) that exist on this topic, and to play around with example code.
+A note on custom view transitions: there are many parts that go into creating them (some boilerplate, some actual code), so I think the best way to learn and eventually implement them is to sit down and read through the documentation and [articles](#Resources) that exist on this topic, and to play around with example code.
 It might take a few days, or even weeks (as it will for me) to really understand the necessary protocols, delegates and methods that go into creating custom transitions, so I recommend being patient and working through them step by step.

-## Overview
+## Overview: custom view transitions

 These are the main ingredients that go into implementing custom, interactive transitions: